Olspe/ItemLister/README.md

 # ItemLister

 ## Project Definition
 This project was built with HTML, CSS, Bootstrap and Javascript.
-Creates and deleted items from a list and is capable of storing the list in the browser's local storage.
+Creates, updates and deleted items from a list and is capable of storing the list in the browser's local storage.

 ## Setup
 **Step 1:** Download the repository or you can choose to fork and clone the repository onto your local amahine useing git.